 In today’s rapidly evolving business environment, innovation is often heralded as a strategic imperative.
-Yet, many C-level executives continue to struggle with one crucial element—seeing the return on investment (ROI) from their innovation initiatives.
-Having served as the head of innovation for a Fortune 50 company with over 20,000 employees, and later as a mentor to innovation leaders worldwide, I have seen this challenge up close.
+Yet, many C-level executives struggle with one crucial element—seeing their innovation initiatives' return on investment (ROI).
+Having served as the head of innovation for a Fortune 50 company with over 20,000 employees and later as a mentor to innovation leaders worldwide, I have seen this challenge up close.
 The disconnect between innovation efforts and clear ROI is one of the most frustrating and persistent problems in the corporate world.
 But it doesn’t have to be this way.
 In my experience, these challenges stem from a few key issues, but there are clear steps organizations can take to fix them.

 The ROI Disconnect: Why It Happens